The best beauty treatments you can try at home

 After a microneedling session, we recommend the application of CALECIM® Professional Serum.
-With its high concentration of stem cell proteins, it will help regenerate your skin at many levels with the added prep of microneedling before.
+With its high concentration of stem cell proteins and exosomes, it will help regenerate your skin at many levels with the added prep of microneedling before.
 Professional Serum can also help immediately soothe and calm your skin while it recharges it from deep within.
 You can be sure to wake up the next morning with a never-before glow.

 The arrival of the first Clarisonic device changed the way we cleaned our face.
 There are now several options in the market, from Olay to Braun.
 They are said to remove over six times more dirt, grime, make-up and pollution than normal cleansing.
 Some, such as the Foreo, come with sonic pulsations that massage and deep-cleanse at the same time.
 Cleansing has become much more high tech than the cotton-pads of the past, and the effect is a super clean surface to apply your favorite at-home treatment.

 How to get the most our of your at-home Laser